Evergreen Shrubs

 • Boxwood – Winter Gem (Buxus hybrid)

 A very hardy and compact, dark green evergreen shrub, great for the landscape.
 Grows into an almost perfect, round ball, around 2-3 ft. tall and wide.
+Good Boxwood Blight resistance.
 Sun or shade.

 • Holly – China Boy (Ilex x meserveae)